 Our summer program is not for everyone.
 It requires you to live for several weeks in a foreign country - away from the people you know and without the comforts you are used to.

 It will be a challenge and many college students do not have the courage to succeed.
-Some even beg to go back home shortly after arriving in Lima for your indoctrination, quickly realizing they are "not in Kansas anymore".
+Some even beg to go back home shortly after arriving at the airport, quickly realizing they are "not in Kansas anymore".

-Frankly, if you don't adapt well to new surroundings, you are not ready for Peru.
+Frankly, if you don't adapt well to new surroundings, you probably are not ready for Latin America.

 But you are in the right place if...

-If you identify with the above, and know that a summer in Peru could improve your health care career, as well as the people you'll help along the way, please keep reading.
+If you identify with the above, and know that a summer in Chile or Peru could improve your health care career, as well as the people you'll help along the way, please keep reading.

 "What Level of Spanish is Required?"